lyteword/kjv/ecclesiastes/chapter-10.md

 <sup>8</sup> He that diggeth a pit shall fall into it; and whoso breaketh an hedge, a serpent shall bite him.

-<sup>9</sup> Whoso removeth stones shall be hurt therewith; and he that cleaveth wood shall be endangered thereby.
+<sup>9</sup> Whoso removeth stones shall be hurt therewith; *and* he that cleaveth wood shall be endangered thereby.

-<sup>10</sup> If the iron be blunt, and he do not whet the edge, then must he put to more strength: but wisdom is profitable to direct.
+<sup>10</sup> If the iron be blunt, and he do not whet the edge, then must he put to more strength: but wisdom *is* profitable to direct.

 <sup>11</sup> Surely the serpent will bite without enchantment; and a babbler is no better.

-<sup>12</sup> The words of a wise man’s mouth are gracious; but the lips of a fool will swallow up himself.
+<sup>12</sup> The words of a wise man’s mouth *are* gracious; but the lips of a fool will swallow up himself.

-<sup>13</sup> The beginning of the words of his mouth is foolishness: and the end of his talk is mischievous madness.
+<sup>13</sup> The beginning of the words of his mouth *is* foolishness: and the end of his talk *is* mischievous madness.

 <sup>14</sup> A fool also is full of words: a man cannot tell what shall be; and what shall be after him, who can tell him?

 <sup>15</sup> The labour of the foolish wearieth every one of them, because he knoweth not how to go to the city.

-<sup>16</sup> ¶ Woe to thee, O land, when thy king is a child, and thy princes eat in the morning!
+<sup>16</sup> ¶ Woe to thee, O land, when thy king *is* a child, and thy princes eat in the morning!

-<sup>17</sup> Blessed art thou, O land, when thy king is the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
+<sup>17</sup> Blessed *art* thou, O land, when thy king *is* the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!

 <sup>18</sup> ¶ By much slothfulness the building decayeth; and through idleness of the hands the house droppeth through.

-<sup>19</sup> ¶ A feast is made for laughter, and wine maketh merry: but money answereth all things.
+<sup>19</sup> ¶ A feast is made for laughter, and wine maketh merry: but money answereth all *things*.

 <sup>20</sup> ¶ Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber: for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.